jsqu99/spree_reuse_credit_card/README.md

 SpreeReuseCreditCard
 ====================

+This extension enables view enhancements for managing multiple previously-used credit cards for Spree.

+It adds a user/accounts section listing the current credit cards on file.

+On the payment screen it adds a 'reuse this card' section as well.

-The extension is to be used in conjunction with an appropriate payment-profile-enabled, spree-supported payment processor (e.g. Authorize.net CIM, USA-EPay, Stripe(coming soon))
+It is to be used in conjunction with an appropriate payment-profile-enabled, spree-supported payment processor (e.g. Authorize.net CIM, USA-EPay, Stripe(coming soon))

 It is currently very much a work in progress!